 - Returns (2)

 parenthesis (optional) are cross-linked, if possible.
 For attribute/member

-declarations, the identifier is typed in a monospace
+declarations, the identifier is typed in a monospace font.

-recent documentation unless separated by another declaration or an empty
+documentation unless separated by another declaration or an empty line.

 GitHub-style Markdown code-blocks with language annotations can be used.